aferrercrafter/dotnet/microsoft-blazor-tutorial/readme.md

 - The `IncrementCount` method is called.
 - The `currentCount` is incremented.
 - The `component` is rendered to show the updated count.

+## Thirs Step

+### Add a component

+Each of the `.razor` files defines a UI component that can be reused.

+Open `Pages/Index.razor` in a text editor of your choice.
+Add a Counter component to the app's homepage by adding a <Counter /> element at the end of the file.

+Re-run your app
+End the previous `dotnet run` command that is running the site locally, then run the following command to re-launch the site and Refresh the browser to see the change.